-- Parents should call the attendance line with information concerning their child's appointment, or the student should bring a signed parent note to the office the morning of the appointment. - The office will call for the student from class when the parent arrives for pick up. - The student will meet the parent in the office to be signed out by the parent. - The parent/guardian will sign the student back in at the front desk, indicating the time of return.
+Parents/Guardians should call the attendance line with information concerning their child's appointment, or the student should bring a signed parent/guardian note to the office the morning of the appointment.
+The office will call for the student from class when the parents/guardians arrive for pick up.
+The student will meet the parents/guardians in the office to be signed out by the parents/guardians.
+The parents/guardians will sign the student back in at the front desk, indicating the time of return.